 - Bake: Bake at 350°F for 20 minutes or until golden and bubbling.

-- Serve: Let it cool slightly and enjoy warm with a scoop of ice cream on top!
+- Serve: Let it cool slightly and enjoy!
+My peach crumble recipe is best served warm with a scoop of ice cream on top!

 Don’t skip the stovetop step: Simmering the peaches first helps thicken the filling and gives it a deeper, more jammy flavor.